KermanX/reactive-vscode/docs/guide/window.md

 })
 ```

-Note that you can pass one of an array of patterns to watch for changes in the file system.
-Multiple VSCode watchers are created for each pattern.
+Note that you can pass an array of patterns to watch for changes in the file system.
+Multiple VSCode watchers will be created for each pattern.